 There is a similarity between all thermometers whether they are designed for body or food use.
 A medical thermometer is precise in its measurements and used on the human to measure the body temperature.
 Mostly, the temperature tells more about one’s general health.
 Food thermometers, on the other hand, take the guesswork out of culinary arts.
 A food thermometer should tell you if food is under-cooked or overcooked and if it needs more cooking.
 It may also help you figure out if the food is safe to eat.
-Thanks to technology advancements, many types of thermometers are in the market, including instant-read digital thermometers that you can use for accurate readings.
+Thanks to technological advancements, many types of thermometers are in the market, including instant-read digital thermometers that you can use for accurate readings.

 Now that you have a clear understanding of what thermometers are, we will quickly dig into the various types of thermometers available and their use.

 Standard digital thermometers are designed with electronic heat sensors to determine body temperature.
 They come in different shapes and sizes to suit the preferences of the users.
 Generally, they will have two sides: one that should touch the body part and the other end that should indicate the temperature.

 You can measure the temperature in three distinct ways: oral, rectal and axillary methods.
 The axillary temperatures, taken under the arms are usually the least accurate.
 Temperatures taken from the rectum offer the best readings for babies.
 As for the adults and older children, oral readings are the most accurate.